apptainer/singularity-userdocs/_build/html/_sources/quick_start.rst.txt

 installed in a build environment, you can build images using `Singularity Hub <https://github.com/singularityhub/singularityhub.github.io/wiki>`__ instead.
-If you want a more detailed rundown and examples for different build options, see our `singularity flow <https://singularity-userdoc.readthedocs.io/en/latest/singularity_flow.html>`_ page.
+If you want a more detailed rundown and examples for different build options, see our :ref:`singularity flow <singularity-flow>` page.